Konye-Urgench: Khorezm-Bag

-This is a quadrangular fortress, erected by Khan Muhammed Emin, measuring 400 by 500 meters, and was built in the mid-19th century in the south-western outskirts of Kunya-Urgench.
+This is a quadrangular fortress, erected by Khan Muhammed Emin, measuring 400 by 500 meters, and was built in the mid-19th century in the south-western outskirts of Konye-Urgench.
 It is surrounded by a high defensive wall which has been severely eroded by the passing of time.

-Kunya Urgench Museum (Dash Mosque)
+Konye-Urgench Museum (Dash Mosque)

 The museum is located in the brick structure the Dash Mosque, a former madrasa constructed in the early 20th century.
 It was built as a mosque and it served as a madrasah before it was turned into a site museum in the 1990s.
 Its structure is mainly square, with a multitude of rooms opening into a large courtyard, and which now house various exhibits.

 The museum displays focus on the history of the site, on traditional arts and crafts of the region, on the building tradition of Urgench, etc. The largest room is dedicated to the history and treasures of the old city, including a comprehensive miniature model of Gurgench and a variety of artefacts such as ceramic bowls, glazed tiles, children's toys, or Arabic texts.
 Another important room centres around the Dash Mosque and the history of its construction and use.
 Around the courtyard, behind the main building, the remaining smaller rooms, formerly the bedrooms of the students at the madrasa, have been converted into 19 displays explaining the traditional handicrafts of the region such as carpet making, pottery, Yurt construction, etc.

 Building tradition

-Kunya Urgench has been, for a long period of time, a prolific school of construction masters.
+Konye-Urgench has been, for a long period of time, a prolific school of construction masters.
 The knowledge and skills of this school have spread, throughout the centuries, amongst the Muslim world, and can be recognised in the structures and decorations of many buildings from the Timur period, both within Turkmenistan, and in regions such as Uzbekistan, Afghanistan, Transcaucasia, Turkey, Iran, Pakistan and India.
 For example, a multitude of buildings in Samarkand were erected by builders and architects employed from Kunya Urgench in the 14th century.

 The ingenuity and skill of the local craftsmen and architects can be seen in the exceptional construction details, such as structure, form or ornamentation, which have been perfected throughout time.
-Furthermore, traditional building techniques have survived to this day: for example, the kilns at Kunya Urgench are still used throughout the region for the production of bricks utilised in the reconstruction of historic buildings.
+Furthermore, traditional building techniques have survived to this day: for example, the kilns at Konye-Urgench are still used throughout the region for the production of bricks utilised in the reconstruction of historic buildings.

 Geography

 Climate

-Kunya Urgench has a cold desert climate (BWk in the Köppen climate classification), with long and hot summers.
+Konye-Urgench has a cold desert climate (BWk in the Köppen climate classification), with long and hot summers.
 Winters are relatively short, but quite cold.
 Precipitation is scarce throughout the year, with an average of 109 mm (4.36 in).